kovidgoyal/kitty/docs/remote-control.rst

    what programs you run in such windows, since they can effectively control kitty, as if you were running with :opt:`allow_remote_control` turned on.

+    You can further restrict what is allowed in these windows by using :option:`kitty @ launch --remote-control-password`.

 Fine grained permissions for remote control
 ----------------------------------------------